Hahn-Software/HahnCargoSim/README.md

 ## The setting:

 You are working for a transport company.
 The company offers you access to their map.
-This map is composed of nodes, representing where pickup and delivery locations are.
-It has also edge’s that describe how long travel time is and how much it costs to use them.
-And finally, connections that tell you what edge connects which two nodes.
+This map is composed of **nodes**, representing where pickup and delivery locations are.
+It has also **edge’s** that describe how long travel time is and how much it costs to use them.
+And finally, **connections** that tell you what edge connects which two nodes.
 You start with 1000 coins and can also buy your first cargo transporter for free.
 Additional transporter cost 1000 coins.
 Orders will pop up over time and you can accept them.
 But be aware, if you fail to deliver them, it will cost you!
 Your job is to automate your cargo transporter – and to make more coins!